family-adaptive-resilience/personal-plan/README.md

 1. **Ubiquinol** and **Acetyl-L-Carnitine**

-**Medications**
+## Medications
 I repeat again that neither I nor Symmetry can give medical advice.
 In the UK the administrative state has taken a highly conservative approach, awaiting evidence from randomised controlled trials before recommending treatments.
-A Symmetry colleague and I, acting in our personal capacity, were able to persuade the government that this was an inappropriate way of thinking about decisions under uncertainty given that covid is a disease new to humanity and we succeeded in changing the official UK recommendations about vitamin D. A better question is to consider as well as the likelihood of efficacy the risk:reward - if a treatment has a decent chance of working and probably won’t do much harm then some might suggest it is worth considering even if the evidence is not satisfactory from a narrowly scientific perspective.
+A better question is to consider as well as the likelihood of efficacy the risk:reward - if a treatment has a decent chance of working and probably won’t do much harm then some might suggest it is worth considering even if the evidence is not satisfactory from a narrowly scientific perspective.

 (WIP)